Ksenia Trofimova

 Marketing & event agencies

-Training courses, seminars or member events can be managed more efficiently - including participant registration, communication and feedback.
+Training courses, seminars, or member events can be managed more efficiently—including participant registration, communication, and feedback.

 Organizers of hybrid or digital events

-Anyone implementing online formats needs tools with livestream interfaces, interactive modules and GDPR-compliant data flows.
+Anyone implementing online formats needs tools with livestream interfaces, interactive modules, and GDPR-compliant data flows.

-What functions should event management software offer?
+What features should event management software offer?

 Participant management & participant management software